Julien-François Gerber is Assistant Professor of Environment and Development at the International Institute of Social Studies (ISS) in The Hague.

-My disciplinary area of work is in political ecology, economic anthropology, agrarian studies, and socio-ecological economics.
-In broad terms, I am interested in the relationships between 'modes of (re)production' and the conditions for sustainability, flourishing, alienation and resistance.
+My disciplinary area of work is in political ecology, economic anthropology, agrarian studies, and ecological economics.
+In broad terms, I am interested in the relationships between the economy and the conditions for sustainability, flourishing, alienation and resistance.

-So far my empirical focus has been on the expansion of capitalism in the rural sphere, particularly through the lenses of ownership arrangements, credit/debt, (de)commodification, social metabolism, plantation studies and social conflicts.
-My geographic area of research includes India, Bhutan, the Himalayan region and India.
+So far my empirical focus has been on the expansion of capitalism in the rural sphere, particularly through the lenses of ownership, credit/debt, (de)commodification, conflicts, social metabolisms and the plantationocene.
+My main geographic area of research is the Himalayan region and India.
 I also did fieldwork in Indonesia, Cameroon and Ecuador.

 From 2018-19, I was an ISRF Visiting Fellow at the LSE Department of Anthropology.
-Prior to joining the ISS, I was at the Royal University of Bhutan in Kanglung (2015-16), at TERI University and Jawaharlal Nehru University in New Delhi (2012-14), and at Harvard University's Department of Economics (2010-12).
-I have a MSc in ecology from ETH Zurich, a M.A.S. in development studies from the Graduate Institute of International and Development Studies in Geneva, and a PhD in political ecology and ecological economics from the Autonomous University of Barcelona.
+Prior to joining the ISS, I was at the Royal University of Bhutan (2015-16), Jawaharlal Nehru University and TERI School of Advanced Studies (2012-14) and Harvard University (2010-12).
+I have a PhD in political ecology from the Autonomous University of Barcelona.

 J.F.
 Gerber (2010).
 An overview of resistance against industrial tree plantations in the global South.
 Economic and Political Weekly, 45 (41), 30-34.